julius-amt/cropify/README.md

 We appreciate all contributions, whether large or small!

+---

 ## License

 **Cropify** is open-source and available under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code as long as you comply with the terms of the license.
+You are free to use, modify, and distribute the code, subject to the terms outlined in the license.